 Casual contract employment in New Zealand

 In New Zealand, casual employment is not defined in state laws and usually refers to situations where employees have no work schedule and no expectation of employment.
-Casual employees are guaranteed either annual leave pro-rata or extra 8% holiday pay.
+Casual employees are guaranteed either annual leave pro rata or an extra 8% holiday pay.

 Casual workers have the right to sick leave and bereavement leave six months after they have started working if, during that time they have worked: